 When a significant tree is removed from inside the established Limits of disturbance, which removal is not required by wildland-urban interface standards referenced in C.3. above, the applicant or developer shall replace such tree(s) on the lot, according to the following schedule and requirements:

-A significant tree that is removed shall be replaced with 10 container seedlings native to the surrounding area and placed in locations on the lot that are appropriate, feasible, practical for growth outside the defensible space and that comply with fire requirements and standards, as determined by the planning director or their designee.
+A significant tree that is removed shall be replaced with ten (10) container seedlings native to the surrounding area and placed in locations on the lot that are appropriate, feasible, practical for growth outside the defensible space and that comply with fire requirements and standards, as determined by the planning director or their designee.

-If the remainder of the lot outside the permitted limits of disturbance is heavily wooded, defined as areas of trees with canopies that cover eighty percent of the area, and is not suitable to the planting of replacement container seedlings, the requirement to plant replacement container seedlings may be waived by the planning director or their designee.
+If the remainder of the lot outside the permitted limits of disturbance is heavily wooded, defined as areas of trees with canopies that cover eighty percent (80%) of the area, and is not suitable to the planting of replacement container seedlings, the requirement to plant replacement container seedlings may be waived by the planning director or their designee.